Skip to Content

 Good to know: Most car rental companies in Alaska don’t bother changing to winter tires and don’t allow driving on gravel roads.
 So do your research – depending on your itinerary and what you plan to do.
 Overall, in September, you should be fine in a regular car without any special winter gear.

 My experience: I found driving in Alaska super easy and extremely rewarding.
-The main roads are good, the is little traffic, and the scenery is rewarding.
+The main roads are good, there is little traffic, and the scenery is rewarding.
 Apart from the snow on Denali Park Road (which I quickly left), I didn’t encounter any problems anywhere.

 That said, I did adjust my plans once when locals told me that there were 6 inches of snow at Hatcher Pass.
 I ended up doing the Knik Glacier helicopter tour and it became one of my favorite experiences of the entire trip.
 So no regrets there at all.